IllustrisTNG Insights: Factors Affecting the Presence of Bars in Disk Galaxies: Data and methodology

-Although the IllustrisTNG simulations do not perfectly reproduce the observations, they provide valuable insights into the distinctions between galaxies with bars and those without.
+Although the IllustrisTNG simulations do not perfectly reproduce the observations, as this is a challenging task, excluding the short bars results in the bar fraction in TNG100 aligning well with the observations from S$^4$G. This provides a valuable framework for understanding the bar fraction trend and the factors that influence it.
 In this work, we select 838 disk galaxies with $M_\mathrm{*,30kpc}=10^{10.6}-10^{11.1}\ M_{\odot}$ at $z=0$ in TNG100.
-We then categorize these disk galaxies into three groups: \begin{description} \item [$\bullet$ barred galaxies:] 404 disk galaxies with normal bars, \item [$\bullet$ short-bar galaxies:] 147 disk galaxies with bars shorter than the 20th percentile line from S$^4$G observation, \item[$\bullet$ unbarred galaxies:] 287 disk galaxies without any bar. \end{description} This study examines the differences among unbarred, barred, and short-bar galaxies in massive disk galaxies using data from TNG100.
-Additionally, TNG50 (red crosses) is included to analyze less massive cases and compare them with TNG100's results.
+We then categorize these disk galaxies into three groups: \begin{description} \item [$\bullet$ barred galaxies:] 404 disk galaxies with normal bars, \item [$\bullet$ short-bar galaxies:] 147 disk galaxies with bars shorter than the 20th percentile line from S$^4$G observation, \item[$\bullet$ unbarred galaxies:] 287 disk galaxies without any bar. \end{description} We primarily investigate the evolutionary histories of these galaxies and the differences among the three groups.
+Galaxies in TNG50 (red crosses in Figure~\ref{fig:TNG50vsTNG100vsS4Gselect}) are included to extend to lower masses and compare them with TNG100's results.
+Finally, in Section~\ref{sec:barlength}, we study the evolution of bar sizes for the full disk galaxy sample, which includes disk galaxies with $M_\mathrm{*,30kpc}=10^{10.4}-10^{11.1}\ M_{\odot}$ from TNG100 and those with $M_\mathrm{*,30kpc}=10^{10.0}-10^{11.1}\ M_{\odot}$ from TNG50.